mittelmark/microemacs/doc/me.md

   (X-Windows/Microsoft Windows) as the shortcut icon invocation.

-> If the optional  session name sessionName is specified then the session file sessionName.esf  is  loaded  restoring  the  previ‐  ous  editing  session including  the buffer window size,  position and layout, the buffer mark and cursor  location,  main window  size.
+> If the optional  session name sessionName is specified then the session file sessionName.esf  is  loaded  restoring  the  previous  editing  session including  the buffer window size,  position and layout, the buffer mark and cursor  location,  main window  size.
 When the  sessionName  includes  space characters  then the command  line option  should be  bracketed  e.g.